blinkfox/hexo-theme-matery/README.md

 ### Search

-The theme uses the Hexo plugin [hexo-generator-search](https://github.com/wzpan/hexo-generator-search) to search the content,and the Installation commands are as follows:
+The theme uses the Hexo plugin [hexo-generator-search](https://github.com/wzpan/hexo-generator-search) to search the content, and the Installation command is as follows:

 ```bash
 npm install hexo-generator-search --save
 ```

-Add configuration of `_config.yml` file in Hexo root folder as follows：
+Add the following content in `_config.yml` at the root of your hexo project:

 ```yaml
 search: